rsnyder/plant-humanities/soybean/README.md

 .ve-annotate

 ## Introduction
-The average consumer may not realize that soy is found in almost everything they eat.
-It can be found on the coating of apples, in chocolate bars, and it comprises most of the vegetable oil we consume — some experts claim Americans consume almost 40 pounds of soybean oil each year.[^1] Despite its prominence in human food, the soybean is the most common item on the menu for farmed animals, who eat over 90 percent of what is grown today.[^2] In 2021, six percent of the earth’s surface was covered with soybeans.[^3]
+Soy is everywhere.
+It can be found on the coating of fruit in the grocery store, in candy bars, and it comprises most of the vegetable oil we consume.
+Some experts claim Americans consume almost 40 pounds of soybean oil each year.[^1] Despite its prominence in human food, the soybean is the most common item on the menu for farmed animals, who eat over 90 percent of what is grown today.[^2] In 2021, six percent of the earth’s surface was covered with soybeans.[^3]
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/5/5d/Soybean_Oil%2C_Meal_and_Beans_%2810059732523%29.jpg"
        title="Soybean Oil, Meal, and Beans"
        description="United Soybean Board, CC BY 2.0 https://creativecommons.org/licenses/by/2.0, via Wikimedia Commons"